NWP Courses 2025-2026

 -Nutrition, Mental and Emotional Health, Dealing with Stress, Improving Healthy

-Possible elective opportunities determined each semester:
+Elective opportunities determined each semester:

 Music Class- Guitar, Ukulele, Bass, Keyboards